arblane/credits-firebot-setup/README.md

 # Description
 Firebot setup for playing credits at the end of stream.

-# Requirement
+# Compatibility
-- Firebot, any version
+- Firebot 5.59.2+

 # Install
-+ To install, download:
++ Download
   + Credits.firebotsetup
   + credits.html
   + credit_marquee.css
-  + Each of the following text files
   + bits.txt
   + communitygiftsubs.txt
   + follows.txt
   + giftsubs.txt
   + hostsraids.txt
   + mods.txt
   + subs.txt
-+ Import setup for Firebot by going to Settings > Setups > Import Setup.
-  + Choose the file "Credits.firebotsetup" from the location you just downloaded it to, then click Import setup.
++ Import the downloaded firebotsetup file
-  + Customize:
+  + Customize
     + You will need to edit the preset effect to change the location of the html and text files.
     + Location, color, etc of the marquee

 # Usage

+## Overlay
++ This firebotsetup makes use of a scene in OBS

 ## Requirements for Chat
 + bits - Must cheer at least one bit